Contestado War: Background

-Societal prominence of monks
+Status of monks

-The origins of the Contestado War can be understood best by beginning a little earlier and considering the influence of three monks of the region.
-The first one who rose to prominence was João Maria, a man of Italian origin, who wandered, preaching and attending to the sick, from 1844 to 1870.
+The Contestado War is often considered to have many roots in the influence of three monks of the region.
+The first who rose to prominence was João Maria D'Agostini, a man of Italian origin, who wandered, preaching and attending to the sick, from 1844 to 1870.
 He lived a very simple life, and his ethics and lifestyle attracted thousands of followers.
 Although many sources say he died in 1870, he actually left Brazil in 1852; after traveling in Mexico, Cuba, and Canada, he was killed in April, 1869; in Mesilla, New Mexico, USA.

 The second monk also adopted the alias of João Maria, although his real name was Atanás Marcaf, probably of Syrian origin.
 He appeared to the public during the Federalist Revolution of 1893; where he belonged to the Maragato faction, and projected a firm and even messianic stature.
 He even made prophecies about the political events of his time.
 He was active in the region between the Iguaçu and Uruguay rivers.
-As a sign of his unquestioned influence over the faithful, a portion of them waited for his return by resurrection after his disappearance in 1908.
+In addition to his religious activities, he would also gain a reputation as a healer before disappearing from the region in 1908.

-The wait of the faithful ended in 1912, when the figure of the third monk appeared in public.
+In 1912, A third monk came to the notice of the public in the region.
 He was initially known as an herbal healer, having presented himself under the name of José Maria de Santo Agostinho.
 However, according to a report of the police of Vila de Palmas, Paraná state, he was, in reality, an army deserter who had been convicted of rape, by the name of Miguel Lucena de Boaventura.